Jackesgamero/Scratch-Games/README.md

 # Scratch-Games
-Some games on scratch website that I made when i was in school
+Some games on scratch website that I made when I was in school

 Atari Breakout:
 https://scratch.mit.edu/projects/134903866